stan754/IntuneGraph/docs/Reference/Private/Update-AzureStorageUpload.md

 ### None.
 No objects can be piped into this function

 ## OUTPUTS
-### This function returns the response
+### None.
+This function returns nothing

 ## NOTES
-NAME: Invoke-GetRequest
+NAME: Update-AzureStorageUpload

 ## RELATED LINKS